F. E. Olds: History

 Reynolds died of a heart attack on July 18, 1960, while at work at the Fullerton plant.
 After his death, Agard took over plant operations while Kanstul became factory superintendent.
-Reynold's brother, Harper, who was shop superintendent and who helped launch the Ambassador instruments, retired.
+Reynold's brother, Harper, who was shop superintendent and who helped launch the "Ambassador" instruments, retired.
 R. Dale Olsen was brought in as director of research with a directive to create a line of upper-register trumpets.
-He succeeded in designing the 'C', 'D' and 'E Flat' trumpets and subsequently the "Custom-Crafted" series of B flat trumpets that featured one-piece hand-hammered bells.
+He succeeded in designing the C, D, and E-flat trumpets and subsequently the "Custom-Crafted" series of B-flat trumpets that featured one-piece hand-hammered bells.

-By the 1960s, Olds was producing trumpets, cornets, slide and valve trombones, alto horns, mellophones, french horns, euphoniums, tubas and sousaphones.
-They also supplied imported woodwind instruments in the Ambassador line.
+By the 1960s, Olds was producing trumpets, cornets, slide and valve trombones, alto horns, mellophones, French horns, euphoniums, tubas, and sousaphones.
+They also supplied imported woodwind instruments in the "Ambassador" line.
 Olds was the second U.S. maker to have produced over one million brass instruments.
 Increases in volume were accompanied by a lessening in quality, however.

-In 1964, CMI (F.E.
-Olds & Son's parent company) purchased F.A.
-Reynolds Co. and merged the Olds and Reynolds production lines.
+In 1964, CMI (F. E. Olds & Son's parent company) purchased F. A. Reynolds Co. and merged the Olds and Reynolds production lines.

 By the mid-1970s, with CMI's successor Norlin Corporation in control, there was a perceived decrease in the quality of construction that made Olds famous.
-The name became closely associated with the student models, and less with the professional models.
+The name became closely associated with the student models and less with the professional models.
 A buyer for the firm was sought beginning in 1978, but Norlin could not sell the Olds factory for its asking price.
-The decision was made to close the Fullerton plant and the machinery, tools and parts inventory were auctioned.
+The decision was made to close the Fullerton plant and the machinery, tools, and parts inventory were auctioned off.

-Kanstul remained at Olds until the early 1970s when he left to become manager of the nearby Benge plant and eventually his own company, Kanstul Musical Instruments.
+Kanstul remained at Olds until the early-1970s when he left to become manager of the nearby Benge plant and eventually his own company, Kanstul Musical Instruments.
 Agard ran operations at Olds until the company finally closed its doors in 1979.